InDIOS/vue-ts-decorate/README.md

 * VueRouter methods `beforeRouteEnter` and `beforeRouteLeave` are supported as class methods (without decoration).
 * With Vuex, for better usability and performance, use `map*` (* means `State`, `Getters`, `Actions` and `Mutations`) Vuex module methods in component options with object spread operator.

-**Note: Support for 2.x.x is experimental, i working it yet and maybe can have some errores. `Please, report any issues you could have`.**
+# Note: Support for 2.x.x was tested and now is working, enjoy it.

-> See all the examples below.
+## See all the examples below:

 ## Usage